Machairasaurus

-Machairasaurus is a genus of oviraptorid dinosaur which was found in the Bayan Mandahu Formation, China, dating to the late Cretaceous period.
+Machairasaurus is a genus of oviraptorid dinosaur which was found in the Upper Cretaceous Bayan Mandahu Formation, China.

 Discovery

 During the Sino-Canadian expeditions of 1988 and 1990 some skeletons of unknown oviraptorosaurians were discovered by Philip J. Currie in Inner Mongolia.
 Based on two of these a new genus was named and described by Nicholas Longrich, Philip Currie, and Dong Zhiming in 2010 with the type species Machairasaurus leptonychus.
 The generic name is derived from Greek μάχαιρα (makhaira), "short scimitar".
 The specific name is derived from Greek λεπτός (leptos), "slender", and ὄνυξ (onyx), "claw".
 The species name as a whole refers to the sabre-like claws of the hand.

 The holotype, IVPP V15979, was found in layers of the Bayan Mandahu dating from the late Campanian.
 It mainly consists of a left front limb, including the lower end of the lower arm, two carpal bones, and a complete hand.Some fragmentary foot elements are also known.
 The other find is the paratype, IVPP V15980, consisting of a very fragmentary skeleton including tail vertebrae, chevrons, ribs, phalanges of the hands, fragments of the second and fourth metatarsals, and pedal phalanges.

 Five oviraptorid specimens associated with a nest, the female having been found brooding near the eggs, may belong to Machairasaurus.